JayWood/the-seo-framework/readme.txt

 	* TODO Author SEO can only be updated by Authors (self), Editors (self) and Admins (all).
 	* TODO Canonical SEO!
 	* TODO Canonical SEO scheme options, default "automated".
+	* TODO Archive title prefix options!
 	* TODO (Filter default true?)
 Description option to remove the blogname and title when excerpt is set (when excerpt is supported).
-	* TODO Article modified time can now be
+	* TODO Article modified time can now be ...?
 	* TODO Per page title additions options (reverse of global settings with doing it right listener).
 	* TODO Timing dropdown options for the sitemap.
 Now you can select how the time is output.
 Default Date + Time for new installations, data for old.
 	* TODO Removal of the three dots after the description if the excerpt ends with a dot, question mark or exclamation point.